Stacks-Labs/stacks-on-stacks/_PRESS-RELEASE.md

   > amiGo connects people who will be on vacation at the same time and in the same place.
 They can plan meetups, review destinations, and leave feedback on other user's profiles.

 ## Quote from You ##
-  > amiGo makes finding fellow travelers easy and fun! - Brian Boyko, PR Director
+  > "amiGo makes finding fellow travelers easy and fun!" - Brian Boyko, PR Director

 ## How to Get Started ##
   > Sign up via social media, and either search for trips that others have planned, or create your own.